• About

 6. Aristotle in Assos – A Philosopher in Exile

-While Aristotle is closely linked to Athens, he spent a formative period in Assos, invited by his friend Hermias, the ruler of Atarneus.
+While Aristotle is closely linked to Athens, he spent a formative period in Assos in Western Turkey, invited by his friend Hermias, the ruler of Atarneus.
 Around 348 BCE, Aristotle fled political instability in Athens and accepted Hermias’ invitation to lead a philosophical school in Assos.
 He later married Hermias’s niece, Pythias.

 In Assos, Aristotle taught ethics, biology, and logic while surrounded by sweeping views of the Aegean.
 These years laid the groundwork for his later works that would define Western philosophy for centuries.